-The membership of the Student Senate shall consist of 14 elected members, and college staff member(s) selected by the Senate for the position of Advisor.
-Five of the elected members will constitute the Executive Board, one member will be principal of student activities, one member will be principal of campus facilities; the remaining will consist of four sophomore representatives and four freshmen representatives.
+The membership of the Student Senate shall consist of 13 elected members, and college staff member(s) selected by the Senate for the position of Advisor.
+Five of the elected members will constitute the Executive Board; the remaining will consist of four sophomore representatives and four freshmen representatives.
 Non-elected members will consist of one representative from each active student club or organization.

-The following titles will be used for the four Executive Board Officers:
+The following titles will be used for the five Executive Board Officers:

-- The presiding executive officer will be termed President. - The assistant to the President will be termed Vice-President. - The Secretary. - The Treasurer.
+- The presiding executive officer will be termed President.

+- The assistant to the President will be termed Vice President.

+- The Secretary.

+- The Treasurer.

+- The Public Relations Officer.